Fastenal Co (FAST)'s Winning Formula: Financial Metrics and Comp

 What Is the GF Score?

-The GF Score is an exclusive stock performance ranking system from GuruFocus, which evaluates stocks based on five key aspects of valuation.
-These aspects have shown a strong correlation with long-term stock performance from 2006 to 2021.
-A higher GF Score typically indicates a greater potential for return, making it a valuable tool for investors seeking high-performing stocks.
-The GF Score ranges from 0 to 100, with 100 representing the highest potential for outperformance.
+The GF Score is a stock performance ranking system developed by GuruFocus, which evaluates stocks based on five key aspects of valuation.
+These aspects have been closely correlated with long-term stock performance from 2006 to 2021.
+Stocks with higher GF Scores generally yield higher returns than those with lower scores.
+The GF Score ranges from 0 to 100, with 100 indicating the highest potential for outperformance.

 - Financial strength rank: 9/10